Kamala Harris 2024 presidential campaign: Announcement

-On July 21, 2024, Harris announced her intention to run for the Democratic presidential nomination, and the "Biden for President" campaign committee filed paperwork with the Federal Election Commission to change its name to "Harris for President".
+On July 21, 2024, Harris quickly announced her own presidential campaign later that day, and the "Biden for President" campaign committee filed paperwork with the Federal Election Commission to change its name to "Harris for President".

 Democratic nominee

-On July 22, Harris secured enough non-binding endorsements of the uncommitted delegates that had previously been pledged to Biden to become the presumptive Democratic presidential nominee, and officially became the party's nominee after a formal roll call vote, held from August 1 to August 5.
+On July 22, Harris secured enough non-binding endorsements of the uncommitted delegates that had previously been pledged to Biden to make her the new presumptive Democratic presidential nominee, and officially became the party's presidential nominee after a formal roll call vote, held from August 1 to August 5.